RaoulSchaffranek/MVar/docs/docs/README.md

 ## Introduction

 MVar is a low-level library for concurrent programming in TypeScript and JavaScript.
-It provides a single data type of the same name.
+It provides a single data type of the same name, inspired by [Haskell's MVar](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).
 An `MVar` represents an abstract resource that can be shared by multiple concurrent tasks.
 Access-operations on MVars are atomic and serve as synchronization primitives between concurrent tasks.

 An `MVar` is always in one of two states: It's either empty or holds some value.
 The two most important operations are `put` for writing to the MVar and `take` for reading its contents.
 Unlike traditional variables, the `put` methods first checks if the `MVar` is currently empty.
 If that's the case, then `put` writes the supplied value to the `MVar`; otherwise, it queues the value for later consumption.
 Similarly, `take` first checks if the `MVar` is currently full.
 In that case, `take` returns the contents wrapped in a promise which is synchronously resolved.
 Otherwise, `take` returns a promise, which is resolved as soon as the `MVar` becomes full.
 When the promise resolves, the `MVar` contents are replaced with the next value, that was queued by `put` if one is available; otherwise, it's left empty.

 ### Why MVar?

-MVar is developed as part of a runtime-system-extension for another programming-language called Idris.
+MVar is developed as part of a runtime-system-extension for another programming-language called [Idris](https://www.idris-lang.org/).
 Existing concurrency libraries were either too heavyweight or too high-level for this purpose.
 Thus, the goal of MVar is to support library-authors and compiler-implementors to provide higher-level concurrency abstractions.

 ### Why not?

 Application-developers, on the other hand, are advised to choose a higher-level library for concurrency.
-For instance, a redux-store is very similar to a MVar.
+For instance, a [redux-store](https://redux.js.org/) is very similar to an MVar.
 It also synchronizes control-flow and additionally manages application-state through state-reducers.

 ## Installation